alexneu/url-shortener/README.md

 3. There are no relationships between records—other than storing which user created a URL.
 4. Our service is read-heavy.

-We need two tables: one for storing information about the URL mappings and one for the user’s data who created the short link.
+We need two tables: one for storing information about the URL mappings and one for the user’s data who created the short link, to enable updating/deleting/index view of a user's urls.

 At scale, if we anticipate millions or hundreds of millions of urls generated per month, thus billions of rows and pretty minimal relationships between objects (just matching urls to a given user), a NoSQL store like MongoDB makes more sense.
 I'm using the mongoid gem to implement MongoDB in Rails.
 We’re going to build a mostly-restful API because it’s a convention that Rails favors, a URL is a nice restful object (In our case, Create, Read, Delete and Index (for a given user to see all of their custom urls) all make sense.